Hofburg, Innsbruck: History

-During the seventeenth century, plans for further renovation under Archduke Leopold V of Austria (1586–1632) and his successors were postponed because of the Thirty Years' War.
+During the seventeenth century, plans for further renovation under Leopold V, Archduke of Austria (1586–1632) and his successors were postponed because of the Thirty Years' War.
 During this period, the Hofburg fell into disrepair, with only critical repairs carried out.
 While the Hofburg continued to serve as the seat of royal offices, the royal family moved into Ruhelust Castle in the Hofgarten.
 By 1665, the Habsburg imperial family moved to Vienna, which became the central domain of the empire.
 The Hofburg in Innsbruck became an elegant but temporary lodging for members of the imperial family on their travels to the west.
 In 1711, Baroque painters Kaspar and Johann Joseph Waldmann from Tyrol were commissioned to paint the large hall (Giants' Hall).

 During the eighteenth century, the Hofburg was transformed and renovated in the Baroque style under Empress Maria Theresa (1717–1780).
 The reconstruction project lasted from 1754 to 1776 and occurred in two phases, interrupted by the Seven Years' War (1754–1763).
 The first phase began with the submission of plans in 1754 by Johann Martin Gumpp the Younger, who was commissioned to create new offices in the south wing (along Hofgasse), add a large central staircase, standardize the floor levels and room heights, and remove narrow stairs and unnecessary walls to produce comfortable rooms with uniform flooring and evenly-spaced windows.

 In 1765, following the end of the Seven Years' War, Maria Theresa selected Innsbruck as the site of the wedding of her son and future emperor Leopold II and Maria Luisa of Spain.
 In preparation for the wedding, residential rooms for the imperial couple were prepared in the newly renovated office wing, and additional rooms were prepared for the royal family in the southern rooms (Imperial Apartments), as well as the east and north wings.
 During the course of the wedding celebrations, Francis I died suddenly after returning from the theatre on 18 August 1765.
 For Maria Theresa, the Hofburg took on greater importance "as a memorial site and representational building" to honor her husband.
 Per the empress's instructions, the anteroom where Francis died was converted into the Hofburg Chapel in 1766.